-In the event of any vacancy of the Audit Committee resulting in the non-compliance with Paragraphs 15.09(1) and 15.10 of the MMLR of Bursa Securities, the Company shall fill the vacancy within three (3) months pursuant to Paragraph 15.19 of MMLR of Bursa Securities.
+In the event of any vacancy of the Audit Committee resulting in the non-compliance with Paragraphs 15.09(1) and 15.10 of the MMLR of Bursa Securities, the Company shall fill the vacancy within three (3) months pursuant to Paragraph 15.19 of the MMLR of Bursa Securities.

-The Audit Committee held five (5) meetings during the financial year ended 30 November 2020 and the attendance of each member of the Audit Committee is as follows:
+The Audit Committee held a total of five (5) meetings during the financial year ended 30 November 2021 and the attendance of each member of the Audit Committee are as follows:

-Name No. of Meetings Attended
+Name Attendance of meetings

 Ir.
 Chew Yook Boo 5/5

 YTM.
 Tunku Dato' Seri Kamel Bin Tunku Rijaludin 5/5

 Mr. Siow Hock Lee 5/5